-- 4. Use the Cursor pad to select a waypoint or a route leg.
-When a route leg is selected the single arrow cursor is replaced by double arrows. - Press the RESTART soft key or FOLLOW LEG soft key in case of route leg.
-RESTART: Line2 in the figure above

-FOLLOW LEG: Line 1 in the figure above

-6. Press the MENU key to close the menu.
+- 4. Use the Trackball to select a waypoint or a route leg.
+When a route leg is selected the single arrow cursor is replaced by double arrows. - 5.
+Press the A: RESTART soft key or A: FOLLOW LEG soft key in case of route leg.
+RESTART: Line 2 in the figure shown above - FOLLOW LEG: Line 1 in the figure shown above - 6.
+Press the MENU key to close the menu.